alyssa43/RB129/Practice_Questions.md

 24. What is the difference between classes and objects?

+    Objects are created from classes.
+When an object is instantiated it uses the code within the classes definition to determine that object's behaviors and it's individual specific state.

 25. How can we expose information about the state of the object using instance methods?

+    To expose the data being held within an object's state, we can use accessor methods.
+There are two types of accessor methods, getter methods and setter methods.
+A getter method is an instance method that typically returns the value of an instance variable.
+A setter method is an instance method that allows you to modify the value of an instance variable.
+You can create your own accessor methods by defining them within the class definition, or Ruby has a shortcut by using `attr_reader` for getter methods, `attr_writer` for setter methods, or `attr_accessor` for both a getter and a setter method.

 26. <b>What is a collaborator object, and what is the purpose of using collaborator objects in OOP?</b>

-    A collaborator object is any object that is being held within the state (instance variable) of another object.
+    A collaborator object is an object that is being held within the state (instance variable) of another object.
 The purpose of using collaborator objects is to enable objects to interact and collaborate with other objects in our program.
 EX:

     ```ruby
     class Person